 Overview

-Enigm coordinates six primary security domains:- Identity lifecycle: account creation, authentication, session state, recovery state, and account-level policy.
+Enigm coordinates six primary security domains:- Identity lifecycle: Enigm Command account creation, authentication, session state, recovery state, PIN policy, and account-level policy.

 - Communication security: secure messaging, secure calls, key-management workflows, message expiration, and protected content handling.

-- Active Defense: mobile malware-risk assessment, security findings, and device-risk guidance without inspecting protected communications.
+- Active Defense: AI-assisted mobile spyware and network-behavior analysis without inspecting protected communications.

 - Device association: explicit enrollment, replacement, revocation, and lifecycle evaluation for devices linked to an account.